R&B Junkie: Recording and composition

 "R&B Junkie" was recorded in 2003, at Flyte Tyme Studios West at The Village, in Los Angeles, California.
 It was written by Janet Jackson, James Harris III, Terry Lewis, Tony "Prof T" Tolbert, Michael Jones and Nicholas Trevisick, while it was produced by Jackson, Jam and Lewis.
 The latter one also played the keyboards.
 The song had its drums and percussion played by Iz.
 Serban Ghenea did the mixing of "R&B Junkie" at MixStar Studios, Virginia Beach, with Tim Roberts being his assistant.
 Ian Cross engineered the song while Ghian Wright was an assistant.
 Additionally, the Pro-Tools engineer was John Hanes.
+"R&B Junkie" was mastered by Brian "Big Bass" Gardner at Bernie Grundman Mastering in Hollywood, along with all tracks present on Damita Jo.

 "R&B Junkie" is an upbeat song which has a "retro" feel consisting of 1980s funk, dance-pop, and synths.
 It transforms a brief sample from Evelyn King's 1981 song "I'm in Love" into a new composition.
 According to LA Weekly, it worked in the context of a song that is an "ode to old-school soul music and the dances those sounds inspired".
-The magazine also considered the song a "likely candidate for club hit of the summer".
 "R&B Junkie"'s positive vibe was described as a sonic "ambrosia" by Baltimore City Paper.
 Additionally, the song has "oh-oh-ohs" throughout the verses and on the chorus.
+According to Pitchfork's Rich Juzwiak, the track "doesn’t have very much to say" lyrically, describing it as "a hazy salute to old school R&B in which Jackson references dances like the wop, the cabbage patch, the electric slide, Vaughan Mason & Crew's 'Bounce, Rock, Skate, Roll'…and not much else."